migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### StateQueryClient.Recieve.ReAcquire

-> This is like 'MsgAcquire' but for when the client already has astate.
-By moveing to another state directly without a 'MsgRelease' itenables optimisations on the server side (e.g. moving to the state forthe immediate next block).
+> This is like 'MsgAcquire' but for when the client already has a state.
+By moveing to another state directly without a 'MsgRelease' it enables optimisations on the server side (e.g. moving to the state for the immediate next block).
-> Note that failure to re-acquire is equivalent to 'MsgRelease',rather than keeping the exiting acquired state.
+>  Note that failure to re-acquire is equivalent to 'MsgRelease', rather than keeping the exiting acquired state.
-> From 'NodeToClient_V8' onwards if the point is not specified, current tipwill be acquired.
-For previous versions of the protocol 'point' must begiven.
+>  From 'NodeToClient_V8' onwards if the point is not specified, current tip will be acquired.
+For previous versions of the protocol 'point' must be given.

 From current configuration: